top of page

 Screenshot 2023-12-18 at 1.59.50 PM.png

-Hi!
-I’m Nicole Richardson, and I’ve been part of the GPSBHS family since 2020.
-I grew up in the heart of mid-Michigan and later found my way to Eastern North Carolina when I was stationed at Cherry Point during my time in the Marine Corps.
-My professional journey began in 2017 when I pursued my undergraduate degree in Social Work at UNCW, followed by earning my master’s degree through the University of Southern California.
-Before joining this amazing agency, I gained valuable experience working in child protective services and with foster children through a fostering agency.
+Hi, I’m Nicole Richardson, and I’ve been with GPSBHS since 2020.
+Originally from mid-Michigan, I moved to Eastern North Carolina to serve in the Marine Corps at Cherry Point.
+I earned my Social Work degree from UNCW and my master’s from the University of Southern California.
+Before joining this agency, I worked in child protective services and foster care.

 IMG_1552.jpeg